List of That Time I Got Reincarnated as a Slime characters: Moderate Harlequin Alliance

 The vice-president of the Moderate Harlequin Alliance, a mysterious group whose members all wear clown masks representing different emotions.
 He is one of Clayman's allies and considers him a good friend, though he always warns Clayman about his recklessness.
 He is the one who provoked Gabil to imprison his father.
 Despite relying mostly on his skills of manipulation, he is actually immensely strong, as he quickly dispatches the proxy of Demon Lord Luminous Valentine, Roy Valentine, in a fit of rage after the latter taunts him about Clayman's demise.
 He later delivers the bad news to the others, who all decide to lay low for a bit.
+He and his allies eventually resurface and continue aiding Yuuki with his plans.